solana-labs/solana/docs/src/developing/programming-model/accounts.md

 A created account is initialized to be _owned_ by a built-in program called the System program and is called a _system account_ aptly.
 An account includes "owner" metadata.
-The owner is a program ID.
-The runtime grants the program write access to the account if its ID matches the owner.
-For the case of the System program, the runtime allows clients to transfer lamports and importantly _assign_ account ownership, meaning changing owner to different program ID.
+The owner is a program id.
+The runtime grants the program write access to the account if its id matches the owner.
+For the case of the System program, the runtime allows clients to transfer lamports and importantly _assign_ account ownership, meaning changing owner to different program id.
 If an account is not owned by a program, the program is only permitted to read its data and credit the account.

-## Runtime Capability of Programs

-The runtime only permits the owner program to debit the account or modify its data.
-The program then defines additional rules for whether the client can modify accounts it owns.
-In the case of the System program, it allows users to transfer lamports by recognizing transaction signatures.
-If it sees the client signed the transaction using the keypair's _private key_, it knows the client authorized the token transfer.

-In other words, the entire set of accounts owned by a given program can be regarded as a key-value store where a key is the account address and value is program-specific arbitrary binary data.
-A program author can decide how to manage the program's whole state as possibly many accounts.

-After the runtime executes each of the transaction's instructions, it uses the account metadata to verify that the access policy was not violated.
-If a program violates the policy, the runtime discards all account changes made by all instructions in the transaction and marks the transaction as failed.

-### Policy

-After a program has processed an instruction the runtime verifies that the program only performed operations it was permitted to, and that the results adhere to the runtime policy.

-The policy is as follows:
-- Only the owner of the account may change owner.
-  - And only if the account is writable.
-  - And only if the data is zero-initialized or empty.
-- An account not assigned to the program cannot have its balance decrease.
-- The balance of read-only and executable accounts may not change.
-- Only the system program can change the size of the data and only if the system program owns the account.
-- Only the owner may change account data.
-  - And if the account is writable.
-  - And if the account is not executable.
-- Executable is one-way (false->true) and only the account owner may set it.
-- No one modification to the rent_epoch associated with this account.

 ## Rent